rrthomas/linton/doc/Template/body.in.md

 # Template

-The layout of the generated HTML pages can be customized by editing `template.in.html` and `style.css`, and the following files at the top level of your site’s source directory:
+The layout of the generated HTML pages can be customized by editing `template.in.html` and `style.css`, and the following files at the top level of your site’s input directory:

 =`Title.in.txt`=
     The name of the web site.